iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > It does not work<br> :date: __2021-04-13 21:23:16__

 > Useless.
 If you have covid you will know by... being sick!<br> :date: __2021-04-13 20:00:19__

-> Got a positive result through the city of mpls' testing site at the convention center today.
-To report my positive to the app I need a code.
-My results didn't come with a code.<br> :date: __2021-04-06 05:35:57__

-> Full of adds<br> :date: __2021-04-05 20:25:30__